 Also, keep a tab on how frequently they come up with the content resource.
 If you want to beat the competitors, it’s imperative to produce more content regularly with superior quality.

 There is a high chance that your content marketing strategy is superior to your competitor.
 However, when it comes to traction, you fall behind the competitor.
 This could be the result of the competitor optimizing their pages better.

-Try to understand the SEO strategies deployed by the competitor by using Ahrefs or SEMRush.
+Try doing SEO competitor analysis and find out the SEO strategies deployed by the competitors.
 Check for these factors:

 - Analyze the number of keywords ranking on Google and their positions